magneticio/vamp.io/content/documentation/how vamp works/what-to-choose.md

 date: 2016-09-13T09:00:00+00:00
 title: Which container scheduler?
 ---
 Vamp can run on top of Mesos/Marathon, DC/OS, Kubernetes and Rancher (Docker Swarm support is coming soon).
-In case you’re “greenfield” and don’t have anything selected or running yet, we have provided some high-level pointers to help you make an informed decision.
+In case you’re “greenfield” and don’t have anything selected or running yet, here are some high-level pointers to help you make an informed decision.

 * [Working with big data](/documentation/how-vamp-works/what-to-choose/#working-with-big-data)
 * [Running web-based applications](/documentation/how-vamp-works/what-to-choose/#running-web-based-applications)
 * [Managing (virtual) infrastructure](/documentation/how-vamp-works/what-to-choose/#managing-virtual-infrastructure)
 * [Just running Docker](/documentation/how-vamp-works/what-to-choose/#just-running-docker)

-Whichever option you choose, Vamp is container systems agnostic so all your blueprints and workflows will keep on working if you decide to switch in the future *.
+Whichever option you choose now, Vamp is container systems agnostic, so all your blueprints and workflows will keep on working if you decide to switch in the future *.

 -------